Aitchison's Compositional Data Analysis 40 Years On: A Reappraisal: C o DA for wide data matrices

-In the following, we sketch how a simple analysis of a single-cell gene expression (scRNA-seq) data set could proceed from a CoDA perspective.
 The identity of a cell’s mRNA molecules expressed by thousands of genes simultaneously can be interrogated using sequencing protocols adapted to single cells.
 (In the more traditional, bulk RNA-seq approach, mRNA of mixtures of many cells are sequenced.)
-Single cell atlases have proliferated in recent years, and it is in this context that we believe that CoDA can provide an additional perspective that may contribute to analysis practice and visualisation.
-Of note is that correspondence analysis has recently been proposed for the creation of so-called association plots for single-cell expression data \cite{Gralinska:22}.
+Much work has been done in recent years to identify suitable analysis practices for single-cell data, see e.g. \cite{Luecken:19}.
+Presence of compositional bias in single-cell data was reported in \cite{Buettner:21}.
+Independently from the compositional approach, CA has recently been proposed as a suitable analysis tool for single-cell RNA-seq data \cite{Gralinska:22,Hsu:22}.

-In Supplementary Material S4, the pre-processing of a large data set of the raw counts of 29,015 genes in 12,611 cells, with 98.7\% sparsity (i.e., data zeros) is described.
+In Supplementary Material A4\cite{GreenacreEtAl:23}, the pre-processing of a large data set of the raw counts of 29,015 genes in 12,611 cells, with 98.7\% sparsity (i.e., data zeros) is described.
 Most cells are annotated with one of five cell types, and the data are aggregated into a matrix with 45 replicate samples of the cell types and a reduced set of 6147 genes, with a sparsity still high at 64.1\%.
 The number of replicates is seven or eight for two of the cell types and ten replicates for the other three cell types.
 This $45\times 6147$ matrix of counts is of primary interest, a size that is typical in this research field: very few rows and very many columns.

-The difference between the approach described here and the one generally adopted in CoDA, like the previous geochemical example, is that the analysis will be based on modeled compositions rather than the original data.
-A further modification will be a preliminary analysis to choose a cell-specific subcomposition of the 6147 genes.